1900 Galveston hurricane: Galveston

 A survey conducted by the Morrison and Fourmy Company in early 1901 indicated a population loss of 8,124, though the company believed that about 2,000 people left the city after the storm and never returned.
 On this basis, the death toll is no less than 6,000, while estimates range up to 12,000.
 It is believed 8,000 people—20% of the island's population—had lost their lives.
 Most had drowned or been crushed as the waves pounded the debris that had been their homes hours earlier.
 A number of fatalities also occurred after strong winds turned debris into projectiles.
-Many survived the storm itself but died after several days being trapped under the wreckage of the city, with rescuers unable to reach them.
+Many survived the storm but died after several days being trapped under wreckage, with rescuers unable to reach them.
 The rescuers could hear the screams of the survivors as they walked on the debris trying to rescue those they could.
 More people were killed in this single storm than the total of those killed in at least the next two deadliest tropical cyclones that have struck the United States since.
 The Galveston hurricane of 1900 remains the deadliest natural disaster in U.S. history.
-The disaster did not even spare the buried dead; a number of coffins, including reportedly that of actor-playwright Charles Francis Coghlan who had died in Galveston the previous year, were washed out of the local cemetery to sea by the tidal storm surge.
+The disaster did not even spare the buried dead; a number of coffins, including reportedly that of actor-playwright Charles Francis Coghlan who had died in Galveston the previous year, were washed out of the local cemetery to sea by the storm surge.

 Midwest

 After moving northward from Texas into Oklahoma, the storm produced winds of near 30 mph at Oklahoma City.
 The extratropical remnants of the cyclone then re-intensified to the equivalence of a tropical storm and continued to strengthen, bringing strong winds to the Midwestern United States.
 High winds in Missouri toppled a brick wall under construction in St. Joseph, killing a man and severely injuring another.
 In Illinois, particularly hard hit was the city of Chicago, which experienced wind gusts up to 84 mph.
-Thousands of dollars in damage occurred to roofs, trees, signs, and windows.
+Thousands of dollars in damages occurred to roofs, trees, signs, and windows.
 Several people were injured and two deaths occurred in the city, one from a live wire and the other was a drowning after a boat capsized in Lake Michigan.
 In Wisconsin, many weather stations in the northern and central portions of the state recorded at least 1 in of rainfall, including a peak total of 4.25 in in Shawano.
 Heavy rains fell in parts of Minnesota.
 The Minneapolis–Saint Paul area recorded 4.23 in of precipitation over a period of 16 hours.
 Farther north, several washouts occurred, especially in the northern areas of the state.
 A bridge, along with a few train cars, were swept away during a washout in Cold Spring.